QuickBooks Blog

 Solutions for expensive borrowing

 Payment solutions like supplier financing can help businesses improve cash flow and avoid additional debt.
 Refinancing loans to secure lower payments or debt consolidation may also help make borrowing more manageable.
-Term loans* with competitive rates can also help improve cash flow.
+QuickBooks Term Loans* with competitive rates can also help improve cash flow.
+Another business funding option to keep your business on track is QuickBooks Line of Credit.¹ If eligible, you can draw cash from your total credit limit or get advances on outstanding eligible invoices, and only pay interest on the amount you borrow.²

 3. Decreasing sales or profit margins